HikwaMehluli/afros-blog/README.md

 2. Light & Dark Mode, takes advantage of browser "localStorage function"

 ## Future Features to be Added
-I plan on creating a full WordPress Theme, Gatsby Theme and Frontity Theme by end of 2021, which will feature the following:
+I plan on creating a full WordPress Theme, Gatsby Theme and Frontity Theme by end of 2021 early 2022, which will have the following features:
 1. Navigation Menu - Sliding Mobile side menu
 2. Pagination
 3. Advert spaces